ggio/ggio.github.io/_posts/concursos/2015-10-27-psiquiatria-aula-1.markdown

 ---
 layout: post
-title:  "Psiquiatria e Saúde Mental (CID-10) - Parte I"
+title:  "Psiquiatria e Saúde Mental (CID-10) - Aula 1"
 date: 2015-11-09
 categories: concursos
-excerpt: Conceitos básicos em psicopatologia e principais diagnósticos de Transtornos Mentais segundo a CID-10.
+excerpt: Conceitos básicos em psicopatologia e principais diagnósticos de transtornos mentais segundo a CID-10.
+comments: true
 ---

 <p class="intro"> tazmeah’s suggestion of Markdown blocks is fantastic.
 You can also insert divs with your own styling such as background colors.
 Note that if you put two Markdown blocks next to each other, Squarespace will automatically merge them for you into one Markdown block.